-More infant deaths have been linked to Boppy nursing pillows and loungers almost one year after the Consumer Product Safety Commission (CPSC) warned caregivers never to let babies fall asleep on pillows or lounging pads.
+Updated June 6, 2023 – Two more infant deaths have been linked to Boppy Nursing Pillows and Loungers three years after the Consumer Product Safety Commission (CPSC) warned caregivers never to let babies fall asleep on pillows or lounging pads.

 In response to the Consumer Reports investigation, Boppy claims to be working with the CPSC to make their products safer.
 But babies continue to die.
 Recent reports show repeated patterns of infants dying from “asphyxia associated with an unsafe sleep environment” after being placed in a Boppy pillow.

 Boppy Recalls Newborn Loungers After 8 Infant Deaths